SiteLock

 Duringer is admitted to practice law in all courts of the states of California (1989, #143911) and Washington (1997, #26872); he passed these bar exams on the first sitting for each (unlike his classmate, Kamala).
 He was recently admitted (without bar exam) to practice law in Texas (2022, #24130403).
 He is one of the few attorneys admitted to the bar of the United States Supreme Court (2018, # 306016), and is also admitted to practice in other federal courts including the United States Court of Appeals for the Ninth Circuit, and the United States District Court, Central District of California.
 He is a member of the Trust & Estate Section of the State Bar of California, and is also a member of WealthCounsel, the nation’s leading network for estate planning attorneys; he served as Forum Leader for WealthCounsel’s Southern California Forum in 2012-2013.

 At one point, he was ranked in SIXTH PLACE by Justia in a ranking of lawyers by number of Twitter followers, after Obama and four other US lawyers.
 The ranking is believed to have been higher prior to the list being discovered.
 In recent years, followers and engagement have plunged, possibly due to shadow banning, but at least the Twitter account still exists.
-(He is banned from Facebook, NextDoor, and LinkedIn.)
+(Due to political speech, he is banned from Facebook, NextDoor, and LinkedIn.)

 He is also a licensed Notary Public.